minsughim/DBM-for-drying-soils/README.md

 ## Note

 1. The DBM is computationally very expensive and rather slow on local desktops.
-For instance, using 32 cores in a computing cluster requires 4-5 days to complete a single simulation from STEP 1 to STEP4 with a following procedure
+For instance, using 32 cores in a computing cluster requires 4-5 days to complete a single simulation from STEP 1 to STEP4

 2. The main code include mex files that are complied for Mac and Linux systems (tested on MATLAB 2018a)